xTamaturtle/xTamaturtle/README.md

 ## Hi there 👋

+## About me

+I am new to all of this, i have no experience in IT but I want to get into it and learn.

+Interests - Cybersecurity

+Currently learning - Python

 <!--
 **xTamaturtle/xTamaturtle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.